-(6) - IT-2.3 The College will explore the possibility of merging similar technology support organizations and reorganize to streamline services, offer better support and provide a more unified approach.
-(6)
+IT-2.3 Explore the possibility of merging similar technology support organizations and reorganize to streamline services, offer better support and provide a more unified approach.
+(1, 2, 4, 6)

 IT-3 Technology Use in Administrative Support

 Provide technology applications to support business and administrative requirements and the Technology Plan.